GS_Cinematics

 |---|

-DialogueSequencerRequestBus | StartDialogueBySequence | Begins playback of a given sequence object. |
+DialogueSequencerRequestBus | StartDialogueBySequence | Begins playback of a sequence object directly. |

-DialogueSequencerNotificationBus | OnDialogueTextBegin | Fires when a TextNodeData begins — carries speaker and text data. |
+DialogueSequencerNotificationBus | OnDialogueTextBegin | Fires when a Text node executes — carries speaker and text data. |

-DialogueSequencerNotificationBus | OnDialogueSequenceComplete | Fires when the sequence reaches its end node. |
+DialogueSequencerNotificationBus | OnDialogueSequenceComplete | Fires when the sequence reaches its End node. |

 Localization